giannisalinetti/do276archive/host/README.md

 Dockerfiles and sample applications can be found at: `https://github.com/jimrigsbee/do276.git`

-Tested under RHEL 7.1 and using
+Tested by flozano@redhat.com under RHEL 7.1 CSB and using:

 * VirtualBox 5.0.8
 * Vagrant 1.7.4